 For most experiments, the first step to Western blot analysis is separating the proteins in a sample using polyacrylamide gel electrophoresis (PAGE).
-In SDS-PAGE (where the proteins in the sample are coated with the detergent SDS), proteins migrate according to their size, with smaller proteins migrating more quickly through the gel.
-The percentage of polyacrylamide in the gel determines how easily proteins of various sizes can move through the gel, with higher percentage gels having a tighter gel matrix better for resolving smaller proteins.
+In SDS-PAGE, the proteins in the sample are coated with the detergent SDS.
+The proteins then migrate according to their size, with smaller proteins migrating more quickly through the gel.
+The percentage of polyacrylamide in the gel determines how easily proteins of various sizes can move through the gel.
+Higher percentage gels having a tighter gel matrix better for resolving smaller proteins.

-Polyacrylamide gels may be purchased ready-to-use in a variety of percentages or gradients, or gels may be hand cast to achieve a customized percentage.
+Polyacrylamide gels may be purchased ready-to-use in a variety of percentages or gradients.
+You can also choose to hand cast your own gels to achieve a customized percentage.

 Once protein separation is complete, the proteins are transferred from the polyacrylamide gel to a solid membrane support.
 Membranes are usually made from nitrocellulose (NC) or polyvinylidene difluoride (PVDF).
-Transfer involves assembling a transfer “sandwich” (Figure 1) in which the gel is placed next to the membrane.
-Both are then placed inside a cassette with blotting paper and sponges on either side to ensure a secure fit within the cartridge.
-Transfer occurs with the sandwich submerged in transfer buffer in a tank, and a current is passed through the sandwich to drive the proteins from the gel to the membrane.
+The transfer step involves assembling a transfer “sandwich” (Figure 1) in which the gel is placed next to the membrane.
+Both are placed inside a cassette with blotting paper and sponges on either side to ensure a secure fit within the cartridge.
+Transfer occurs after the sandwich submerged in transfer buffer in a tank, and a current is passed through the sandwich to drive the proteins from the gel to the membrane.

-Before the target protein(s) can be detected on the blot, non-specific binding sites on the membrane must be blocked by incubating the membrane in a blocking buffer.
-Home-made blocking buffers contain proteins such as dry milk or serum albumin to block non-specific protein-binding sites.
+Before the target protein(s) can be detected on the Western blot, non-specific binding sites on the membrane must be blocked.
+This is done by incubating the membrane in a blocking buffer.
+For ease of use, premade blocking buffers are available for purchase on the market.
+More details are found below.
+Homemade blocking buffers contain proteins, such as dry milk or serum albumin, to block non-specific protein-binding sites.

 The blocked membrane is incubated with an antibody that binds to the target protein of interest.
 Incubation conditions depend on the antigen-antibody pair.
 The primary antibody may be diluted in blocking buffer.
 Learn more about primary antibodies at Bosterbio.
 Excess unbound primary antibody is washed away in a series of washes.

 The presence of primary antibodies bound to their target protein on the blot is detected by binding a labeled secondary antibody to the primary antibody.
-Secondary antibodies are usually labeled with a fluorophore that can be detected directly, or bound to an enzyme like horseradish peroxidase (HRP) that reacts with a substrate to produce light (chemiluminescence) or a colored product that can be detected visually using an Azure Imager, another digital imager, or using film.
+Secondary antibodies are usually labeled with a fluorophore that can be detected directly, or bound to an enzyme like horseradish peroxidase (HRP).
+HRP can react with a substrate to produce light (chemiluminescence), or a colored product that can be detected visually using an Azure Imager, another digital imager, or using film.